dxw/playbook/playbook.md

 For more information, check BreatheHR or let Vanessa know you would like to join the scheme.

 #### Conference Perk
 The conference perk is for people to get out of the office, come back refreshed, and improve health and wellbeing.
-It is open to everyone at dxw who has successefully passed their probation.
+It is open to everyone at dxw who has successfully passed their probation.

 You'll be allocated an annual budget of £600 (and 2 days off work) to use as you see fit.
 You can top up your time off with existing annual leave allowance if needed too. dxw pays for event ticket, travel, and accommodation there.
 But you will need to cover your own costs for food, drink and supplementary equipment.